ReinhartC/Parallel-RSA-on-Raspberry-Pi/Builds/Serial/README.md

 # RSA Serial Build
-*RSA Encryption and Decryption serial implementation*
+*RSA Encryption and Decryption with serial implementation*

 ## Description
 This RSA Encryption and Decryption build is the basic of all the builds.
 Every process is done on serial and no parallel processing or multithreading.